mbaldassarri/alarm-grotta/README.md

 Concept: Using Amazon Echo Dot you can ask something like: 'Alexa, ask Alarm Grotta to turn on the alarm in 10 minutes' or 'Alexa, ask Alarm Grotta to turn off the alarm'.

+### About the Telegram Bot
+Simple Telegram Bot using python-telegram-bot library.
+Also a systemd service file is being attached in order to run it in production environments.

 ### About the middleware
 the Node script is just a simple bridge between the Alexa trigger command and the actual Alarm APIs.
 This API was published in a dedicated server production environment using PM2 module.